intellism/deepl-translate/README_en.md

 ### Custom AI prompts

-*The prompt must include the following parameters, with the parameter content automatically retrieved by the plugin*
+*The prompt must include the following parameters, which will be automatically retrieved by the plugin*

 **Custom Naming Prompt**